thomazyazima/thomazyazima.github.io/week-1/3-fork-and-clone/README.md

 [Week 1 Home](../)

-# Fork and clone a github repository
+# U1.W1: Fork and Clone

 ## Learning Competencies
 - Explain how and why to fork a GitHub Repository